BANKRUPTCY LAWYER IN GREENVILLE, SC

 Deciding Which Type of Bankruptcy to File

-The Act also requires that the debtor’s expenses and income both undergo thorough analyzing to see if the qualifications are met for Chapter 7 bankruptcy or if Chapter 13 bankruptcy should be filed.
+The 2005 Bankruptcy Act requires that the debtor’s expenses and income both undergo thorough analyzing to see if the qualifications are met for Chapter 7 bankruptcy or if Chapter 13 bankruptcy should be filed.
 The court will look at the debtor’s average income for the last six months and compare it to the median income in South Carolina for the means test.
 If your average income is higher than the median income, the rest of the means test will be performed to see if Chapter 7 can be filed or you must file Chapter 13 instead.